 Scuba equipment you need to to get started

-You’ll need to buy a Scuba quality mask, a lightweight “skin”, or heat-retaining shirt or suit, lightweight Scuba socks to keep your tootsies warm and protected inside your fins, and accessories including a waterproof bag and an anti-fogging solution for your goggles.
+You’ll need to buy a Scuba quality mask, also called goggles, a lightweight “skin”, or heat-retaining shirt or suit, lightweight Scuba socks to keep your tootsies warm and protected inside your fins, and accessories including a waterproof bag and an anti-fogging solution for your goggles.

 And I haven’t packed my Scuba-quality fins since the airlines started charging for baggage – they are just too bulky, and it’s easier for me to rent where you take your PADI or NAUI certification exam.